Day 7 – Wednesday 6th June

 An early and foggy start

-The unhelpful weather continued as we said “à bientôt” to Mme Barratte for another year as we headed off for the opening of a new exhibition in the village hall at St Martin de Besaces.
+The unhelpful weather continued as we said “à bientôt” to Mme Barratte for another year.
+We headed off for the opening of a new exhibition in the village hall at St Martin de Besaces.

-It was quite misty as we got on the motorway which was bad enough, but then, as my SatNav took us off that onto an “A” road, the mist turned to fog… which was then made worse by the fact that the road was closed due to resurfacing.
+It was quite misty as we got on the motorway.
+This was bad enough, but then, as my SatNav took us off that onto an “A” road, the mist turned to fog.
+Which was then made worse by the fact that the road was closed due to resurfacing.
 Here in the UK, they do one side at a time, but for these works, they’d shut the whole motorway.

 Eventually, after many diversions, we arrived at St Charles… where the weather was completely clear!
-Fortunately, our tales of woe were supported by Tom Mountain who arrived just after us reporting the same weather problems!
+Fortunately, Tom Mountain supported our tales of woe.
+He arrived just after us and reported the same weather problems!

 Exhibition at St Charles de Percy

-The exhibition had been created by Mme Rolande OLIVIER and Mlle Charlotte LETEINTURIER (grand-daughter of well-known local historian Michel LETEINTURIER) and was to pay tribute to those soldiers of the local community who died for France during World War One 1914 -18; we had been invited by the mayor of St Charles, M Jacques DESORMEAU-BEDOT who we had met on many occasions when we attended the 6th June commemorations at the nearby Commonwealth War Cemetery.
+The exhibition had been created by Mme Rolande OLIVIER and Mlle Charlotte LETEINTURIER (grand-daughter of well-known local historian Michel LETEINTURIER).
+It was to pay tribute to those soldiers of the local community who died for France during World War One 1914 -18.
+The mayor of St Charles, M Jacques DESORMEAU-BEDOT had invited us to attend.
+We knew him from the many occasions we had attended the 6th June commemorations at the nearby Commonwealth War Graves Cemetery.

 Picture 1 Tom (L) & Gordon (R) enjoy a chat during the exhibition